nathanieljblack/W251_Project/preprocessor/README.md

 This is a spark version of the same preprocessor as above.
 At this time, in order to run this, the following must be satistfied:
 - The repository is cloned at the home directory level on all the nodes
-- All the above packages need to be installed
+- All the above packages need to be installed on all the nodes

 Then, run the following: